 Need help now?

-Wellbeing Services (counselling and mental health support) at the university is not an emergency service, and while we try to offer appointments as quickly as possible, we are not usually able to offer immediate appointments.
-If you are not able to wait for an appointment, or are concerned that you might harm yourself, please contact one or more of the following sources of support
+Student Services try to provide help as quickly as possible, but are not usually able to offer immediate appointments.
+If you are not able to wait for an appointment, or are concerned that you might harm yourself or someone else, please contact one or more of the following sources of support.

 - you need medical help fast but it's not a 999 emergency

-- you think you need to go to Accident and Emergency or need another NHS urgent care service
+- you aren’t sure if you need to go to Accident & Emergency or another NHS urgent care service

 - you need health information or reassurance about what to do next